GustavJaner/cheat-sheets/docs/git.md

 # Git commands OwO

 ### Misc.
 - Master branch should be stable.
-Production code\
+Production code<br />
       - Use dev branches to develop and then `merge`/`rebase` to master

 - HEAD points to the tip (most recent Commit) of current branch\